Last updated 19 April 2020

 In simple terms

-I will only take payment via PayPal, or if you're in Canada, Interac transfer.
+I will only take payment via PayPal.
 I'm not interested in mailed cheques, physical cash, Steam gift cards, or anything of the sort.
 If you're paying with PayPal, I'll be sending an invoice.

 I'll do my best to work as efficiently as possible (average turnaround is right now less than one month), however I cannot make any guarantees.
 We can negotiate rush jobs, but there will be signifant surcharges added.

 You'll have to pay the whole quoted (invoiced) price before I start working.
 The quoted price may change from the listed price or inital estimates, usually from how difficult/complex the subject matter is.